The Shri Ram School: Curriculum

-The Shri Ram School - Aravali is on the Hamilton Court complex in DLF City, Phase IV, Gurgaon.
-Its campus is equipped with basketball courts in the Manju Bharat ram hall and football ground.

-The building has two wings - the Junior and Senior, containing the library, science laboratories, Computer Laboratories, workshop room/AV room, SEN/NIOS rooms, art and craft rooms, music and dance studios, and the lunch hall.
-A new wing for the Elementary School is under construction, designed for low consumption of energy - the rooms will not need to be lit during the days, and they will be well-ventilated and naturally insulated against the heat and cold, with solar panels on the roof and rooftop rainwater harvesting.

-There is a plan to add another building to the DLF campus.
-An extra floor is also being added to the older school buildings of the DLF campus.
-An extra floor has already been added to The Shri Ram School - Aravali and an auditorium has been constructed.

 2010 molestation incident

 In 2010, a child was allegedly molested by a contract employee at school.
 Upon being asked about the incident, Manju Bharat Ram, the school chairperson, stated: "We have taken appropriate steps to ensure that such an incident is not repeated [...]
 Besides, we are taking steps like not leaving a child alone at any point in time and no male attendants would be allowed in toilets."

 Charity work

 In 2010, after the 2010 Leh floods, its students formed "Mission Julley", (Julley means 'hello' in the local language), an initiative that included an online community page and events, collected Rs 8 lakh for three schools and a Relief Camp in Leh.

 Sujata Sahu worked here teaching IT and maths for two years before leaving to create a charity to support schools in the Ladakh region.